tlack/xxl/README.md

 Io (self-similarity of objects and asceticism) and C (simplicity, performance, rectangularity of data).

+## Imminent Rename

+(I was trying to make this an eminent domain joke.)

+I'm considering renaming XXL to `tx`, so if you see some mixing of names here and there, please be patient with me as I consider this change.
+Input appreciated!

 ## Disclaimer

 No warranty.
 Trademarks right of their respective owners.